onqtam/ucm/README.md

 Macro notation: ```myMacro(NAME <name> [FLAG])``` - ```NAME``` and a name after it are required and anything that is in [] is optional.

-Contribution of new macros is welcome.
+Contribution of new macros is welcome!

 ##### <a name="ucm_print_flags"></a>macro ```ucm_print_flags()```